metaescape/org-imagine/README.md

 You can also write your own visualizer script in `org-imagine-view-dir`, make sure it is executable

-`org-imagine-clear-cache` to clear unlinked image files (like garbage-collection)
+`org-imagine-clear-cache`(require projectile) to clear unlinked image files (like garbage-collection)

 ## Customization